DiamondLightSource/Savu/doc/source/training.rst

     >>> module load dawn
     >>> dawn &

+.. warning:: The DAWN module must be loaded in a separate terminal as it will reset relevant paths.

 In the DAWN GUI click on File -> open, navigate to the test folder and click on relevant process list.
 In the Data Browsing perspective navigate through the tree entry->plugin and browse the plugin entries.